StakeNow/SIWT-Deprecated/readme.md

   </body>
 </html>
 ```

-*For the full setup including build process check the demo folder*
+> For the full setup including the build process check out the demo folder.

-### Implementing your authorization API (aka the backend)
+### **Implementing your authorization API**

-The library relies on your signin endpoint to be called `/signin`, which is a `POST` request that takes the following body:
+The library relies in the backend on your signin endpoint to be called `/signin`, which is a `POST` request that takes the following body:
 ```
 {
   pk: 'USER ADDRESS',